deepakgudla/Go-Hub/Fundamentals/README.md

 [slices.go](https://github.com/deepakgudla/golang/blob/main/Fundamentals/slices.go)

-descriptor of an array segment includes pointer to the array length of the segment capacity(max length of the segment)
+Descriptor of an array segment includes pointer to the array length of the segment capacity(max length of the segment)